brombal/stylix-docs/markdown/index.md

 }
 ```

+> Many of the code samples on this site are editable.
+Try it out!

 The `StylixProvider` component can provide themes and media queries, or additional configuration for certain less-common situations.

 Stylix provides all the standard HTML elements as properties of the `$` object (e.g. `<$.div>`, `<$.h1>`, `<$.p>`, etc.).
 They all accept props for any standard CSS property.
 It is also easy to style any other component that accepts a `className` prop.